MrDave1999/SimpleResults/README.md

 [![SimpleResults-logo](https://raw.githubusercontent.com/MrDave1999/SimpleResults/master/SimpleResults-logo.png)](https://github.com/MrDave1999/SimpleResults)

 A simple library to implement the Result pattern for returning from services.
+It also provides a mechanism for translating the Result object to an [ActionResult](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actionresult?view=aspnetcore-7.0).

 > This library was inspired by [Arcadis.Result](https://github.com/ardalis/Result).